-- 1. Petitioner, Bettine DeLea, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the trivalent influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a). - 2.
-Petitioner received flu vaccine on or about September 14, 2010. - 3.
+- 1. Petitioner, Brandy Humphries, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the tetanus-diphtheria-acellular pertussis ("Tdap") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a). - 2.
+Petitioner received the Tdap vaccine on June 9, 2011. - 3.
 The vaccine was administered within the United States. - 4.
-Petitioner alleges that she suffered Guillain-Barre Syndrome ("GBS") as a consequence of the flu immunization she received on or about September 14, 2010, and further alleges that she suffered the residual effects of this injury for more than six months. - 5.
-Petitioner represents that there has been no prior award or settlement of a civil action for damages on her behalf as a result of her condition.
+Petitioner alleges that, as a result of receiving the Tdap vaccine, she suffered from Guillain-Barre syndrome ("GBS"), and that she experienced symptoms of GBS for more than six months. - 5.
+Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of this injury.

-- 6. Respondent denies that the flu vaccine caused petitioner's GBS or any other injury and further denies that her current disabilities are a sequela of a vaccine-related injury. - 7.
+- 6. Respondent denies that the Tdap vaccine either caused or significantly aggravated petitioner's GBS or any other injury, and denies that she experienced symptoms of GBS or any other injury for more than six months. - 7.
 Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation. - 8.
-As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payment:
+As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payments: - a.
+A lump sum of \$120,000.00 in the form of a check payable to petitioner. - b.
+A lump sum of \$7,238.36, which amount represents compensation for reimbursement of a Medicaid lien, in the form of a check payable jointly to petitioner and the Colorado Department of Health Care Policy and Financing, ID# G922628.
+Petitioner agrees to endorse this payment to the Medicaid provider.

-A lump sum of \$145,000.00 in the form of a check payable to petitioner, representing compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).
+The above amounts represent compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).

 - 9. As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding upon this petition. - 10.
-Petitioner and her attorney represent that they have identified to respondent all known sources of payment for items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa-15(g), including State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or entities that provide health services on a prepaid basis.
+Petitioner and her attorney represent that compensation to be provided pursuant to this Stipulation is not for any items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa-15(g), to the extent that payment has been made or can reasonably be expected to be made under any State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or by entities that provide health services on a pre-paid basis.